aws-samples/aws-iot-greengrass-boto3/README.md

    - Amazon CloudWatch
    - AWS IAM

 A sample policy with is available under ARN `arn:aws:iam::aws:policy/AmazonSageMakerFullAccess`in AWS IAM.
 It provides full access to Amazon SageMaker via the AWS Management Console and SDK.
 It also provides select access to related services (e.g., S3, ECR, CloudWatch Logs).
-Please review and adjust your policy as neccessary.
+Please review and adjust your policy as necessary.

 You may find further information on execution roles for Amazon SageMaker notebooks [here](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html)

-## Step 3: Run sample code for building and deploying an IoT solutiion
+## Step 3: Run sample code for building and deploying an IoT solution
 1. Open the Jupyter notebook  `notebooks/build_and_deploy_coffee_monitoring_solution.ipynb`
 2. If asked to select a kernel, please choose "conda_python3"
 3. Please execute commands in the Jupyter notebook